SpenceKonde/DxCore/megaavr/libraries/Flash/README.md

 ## Usage Guide

 ### Checking Compatibility
 In order for this to work, currently, you must be running Optiboot (future enhancement will make it work without bootloader), and it must be one of the 1.3.0 releases.
-The `checkFlashWrite()` function can be used to determine if we can write to flash with the current configuration on the part.
+The `Flash.checkWritable()` function can be used to determine if we can write to flash with the current configuration on the part.
 If it fails, you need to correct this, probably by burning the new bootloader.

 All error codes returned by the functions provided assume that the device you are using has a compatible bootloader - otherwise it may behave in an unexpected manner (without an incompatible bootloader, it will probably just reset; without any bootloader, it will just return the error code).
 So, unless certain that the bootloader currently installed is from 1.3.0 (1/18/2021 or later - earlier 1.3.0-dev bootloaders don't support this) call this to make sure.